xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 wc -w ~/user/documents/book/*txt | tail -n 1 | sed 's/[a-z ]//g' >> log.txt
 ```

-The above "incantation" does four things:
+The above "incantation" tells the computer to do four things:

 1. Count the words in all of the `.txt` files found in the present directory.